HermexTools/server-legacy/README.md

 KSUploader is a instant sharing tool.
 This is the runnable server side.
 If you would know what the client can do please read the correspondent [readme](https://github.com/KSUploader/KSUploader-client).

+UPDATE: The server is now compatible with all clients that supports uploads via HTTP POST.

 ### How to install
 Actually simply run it one time to generate the `server.properties`: a config file.
 To run the server you can use: `java -jar KSUploader_server.jar`, you can define some settings with the launch command: serverDomain, folder, pass, port including all of them, they will be automatically saved in the config file.
 Ex. `java -jar KSUploader_server.jar http://domain.com uploads myPass 3040`